 - How We Got Here: Every episode starts with a scene of Paddington in his bedroom writing to Aunt Lucy over what just happened, and it flashes back to that particular activity.

 - Hypocritical Humor: Mrs. Brown criticizes her husband on forgetting where he put the tickets for the circus only for Mr. Brown to discover his wife forgot to send his letter for his mother.

 - Idiosyncratic Episode Naming: All of the episode titles begin with Paddington's name and relate to whatever he does in the episode.

 - It's a Long Story: Paddington says this word for word in "Paddington and the Stamp."

 - Setting Update: Just like the 1989 and 1997 versions which took places during the late 80s and late 90s respectively, the 2020 takes place during the late 2010s.
-To reflect how diverse London is today compared to the old cartoons, the neighborhood where the Browns live have more people color with the new characters for the show like Mateo whose Black and Ms Potts whose Asian.
+To reflect how diverse London is today compared to the old cartoons, the neighborhood where the Browns live have more people color with the new characters for the show like Mateo whose Black and Ms Potts whose Chinese.

 - Walkie-Talkie Gag, Over: Happens in "Paddington Finds A Hobby", Paddington keeps saying "over" while on the walkie talkie.

 - Whole Episode Flashback: Every episode is a flashback.

 - Why Did It Have to Be Snakes?: Mr. Brown is scared of pigeons and snakes.
 He's also scared of heights and has stage fright.